samuelbond/scrapper/README.md

         Run cd scrapper/component-test/cucumber
         Run bundle install
-        if you don't have bundler you can install it by running gem install bundler Run ./test
+   if you don't have bundler you can install it by running `gem install bundler`
+        Run `./test`

+   If you run into any permissions issue then you might need to run `sudo ./test` instead

+### Known Issues
+   When running `bundle install` on Ubuntu, there might be an error regarding sqlite, to resolve this issue Run `apt-get install libsqlite3-dev` and then re-run `bundle install`